Alok991/alok991.github.io/chapter-04-classification.md

 ### Linear Discriminant Analysis

+* _Note_ : There are different classifiers based on discriminate rules.
+The one mentioned below is Bayes Discriminant Rule.
+However Fisher originally proposed it with Simple Linear discriminant rule where we find a subspace where the scatter within a class is minimised and separability between two classes is maximised.
+The one mentioned here assumes each class has normal pdf and then apply bayes rule on it.

 While logistic regression models the conditional distribution of the response $$ Y $$ given the predictor(s) $$ X , $$ [linear discriminant analysis][glossary-linear-discriminant-analysis] takes the approach of modeling